cgiacomini/vagrant--kubernetes/examples/007-Deployments/README.md

 ```

 # Deployment History
-* Major changes in the deployment cause the rcreation of a new ReplicaSet that uses the new proprieties that has changed.
+* Major changes in the deployment cause the recreation of a new ReplicaSet that uses the new proprieties that has changed.
 * The old ReplicaSet is kept but the number of Pods is set to 0.
 * This make easy to undo the changes if needed by using: kubectl rollout history of a specific deployment.
 * So when making a change, this change is applied as a rolling update and the changed version is deployed.